Sulove-gairhe/ToDoList-App/README.md

 OR
 yarn run start:client

-# The application will be accessible at http://localhost:3000.
+ he application will be accessible at http://localhost:3000.